Bad news week – Your WordPress site is not perfect.

 Tip 4

 Heat maps tell you where users are focusing on your web pages.
 If they are not focusing where you want them to focus, then you need a page redesign.
-There are free Heatmap plugins for WordPress such as Heatmap for WP, and some themes include a heat map option
+There are free Heatmap plugins for WordPress that could do the trick.

 Tip 5

-A/B testing will help you to make incremental improvements in usability.
+A/B testing will help you to make incremental usability improvements.
 There are paid A/B testing services, but start with a free WP plugin such as Nelio A/B Testing

 Tip 6